 Even when you are communicating to yourself, it is still a two-way street.
 When you ask yourself questions, and figured out in your head, and in your mind, and you come up with answers according to your understanding, it is still a two-way street.

-But my point is, when it comes to communication, after you have said what you have to say, stop, listen, and look for feedback and clues of understanding.
+When it comes to communication, after you have said what you have to say, stop, listen, and look for feedback and clues of understanding.
 While the person is responding avoid the urge to cut them off or listen only for the end of the statement or sentence.
 Respectfully give them your full attention.
 When they are finished, to ensure that your message has been clearly and correctly understood, ask questions and encourage discussion.